majapersson/webshop/README.md

 ## Changelog

+### 2018-03-20
+- Started on checkout page and functionality

 ### 2018-03-19
 - Started on basic cart page
 - User can now add and remove items from cart